El Mami Tetah

-El Mami Tetah (born 12 November 2001) is a Mauritanian professional footballer who plays as a winger for Bulgarian First League club Arda Kardzhali, on loan from Turkish Süper Lig club Alanyaspor.
+El Mami Tetah (born 12 November 2001) is a Mauritanian professional footballer who plays as a winger.

 Professional career

 A youth product of the Mauritanian club ACS Ksar, Tetah transferred to the Turkish club Alanyaspor on 27 January 2021.
 He made his professional debut for Alanyaspor as a late sub in a 1–0 Süper Lig loss to Sivasspor on 4 December 2021.

 International career

 Tetah represented the Mauritania U20s at the 2021 Africa U-20 Cup of Nations.